 Your ‘residual income’ is used to assess your NHS Bursary entitlement.
 This is the gross taxable income of your parent(s)/spouse/partner/civil partner for the previous financial year, minus certain allowable expenses.
 These expenses are listed in the NHS Bursary funding booklet.

-Students with a residual income of below £24,279, are eligible to receive the maximum amount of income assessed NHS Bursary in 2018/19.
+Students with a residual income of below £24,279, are eligible to receive the maximum amount of income assessed NHS Bursary.
 If the residual income is above £24,279, the Bursary is reduced by £45 plus £1 for every £9.50 of household income above £24,279.
-Detailed information about the financial income assessment is available in the NHS Bursary funding booklet.
-There is also an NHS Bursary calculator on the NHS website.
+Detailed information about the financial income assessment is available through the 2020/21 NHS Bursary funding booklet.

 If you are assessed as being eligible for independent status for NHS funding, this means that you will not be required to provide parental income information for the NHS income assessment.
 If you meet one of the below criteria you should be treated as an independent student for NHS funding: